andrewhopper/itmcp/README.md

 ## Attribution

-This project is a fork of [Pandora's Shell](https://github.com/Zelaron/Pandoras-Shell) by Christian Hägg, used under the [MIT License](LICENSE).
-The original repository can be found at https://github.com/Zelaron/Pandoras-Shell.git.
+This project is a fork of [itmcp](https://github.com/andrewhopper/itmcp) by Christian Hägg, used under the [MIT License](LICENSE).
+The original repository can be found at https://github.com/andrewhopper/itmcp.git.